Bg

 Certain illnesses, such as the flu or a stomach bug, can cause changes in appetite which may lead to constipation.

-Sometimes toddlers purposely hold their poop in order to avoid having to stop playing or if they are in an unfamiliar situation.
+Sometimes toddlers purposely order to avoid having to stop playing or if they are in an unfamiliar situation.
 This can also happen during potty training or if they’ve previously experienced pain while trying to poop.

 Some medications, including iron supplements, can contribute to or worsen constipation in toddlers.